bakins/grpc-the-hard-way/unary-v2/README.md

-# simple-unary-stream
+# unary implementation with message handling library

 This contains simple implementations of a gRPC service.
-This is a modification of the [simple-unary](../simple-unary) examples.
+This is a modification of the [unary](../unary) examples.

-The gRPC message framing has been abstracted into a [stream](./stream) library.
-These examples do support [gRPC payload compression](https://github.com/grpc/grpc/blob/d8662f5704ec6f03122943f9baa5ed07b88a1fdf/doc/compression.md).
+The gRPC message framing has been abstracted into a [message](./message) library.
+These examples support [gRPC payload compression](https://github.com/grpc/grpc/blob/d8662f5704ec6f03122943f9baa5ed07b88a1fdf/doc/compression.md).

 The comments in the code should hopefully be detailed enough to give you a rough idea about what is happening.